Health and safety committee and/or representative/designate

 - Acting as a resource to the employer in matters concerning health and safety in the workplace

 Each committee must have two co-chairs: one representing workers and one representing the employer.
 Committee members must do occupational health and safety training as prescribed by their federal regulations.
-For further information on federal training requirements, contact: The Labour Program, Department of Human Resources and Social Development Canada, 709-772-5571.
+For further information on federal training requirements, contact: The Labour Program, Department of Employment and Social Development Canada, 709-772-5571.

 The employer must inform all workers of the roles and responsibilities of the committee, hold a meeting to select committee co-chairs and respond to the committee’s recommendations.
 Committees should have a Terms of Reference outlining its structure, function and responsibilities.
 They should use agendas for their monthly meetings and keep minutes, copies of which may be requested during a PRIME audit.